PataphysicalSociety/soupault.app/site/reference-manual.md

 Example: `Sys.random(1000)`

 Generates a random number from 0 to `max`.
+The RNG is seeded at soupault startup time so numbers are not completely predictable, but it's not cryptographically secure.

 ##### <function>Sys.is_unix()</function>

-Returns true on UNIX-like systems (Linux, Mac OS, BSDs), false otherwise.
+Returns true on UNIX-like systems (Linux, macOS, BSDs), false otherwise.

 ##### <function>Sys.is_windows()</function>